bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 ## Webfrontend
+A web-interface and control plane.
+See [here](webfrontend.md) for more information on the bwVisu webfrontend.

 ## Middleware
 A custom middleware provides an interface for the web frontend to manage jobs.
 The middleware, called bwVisu *runner* is written in python and exposes its features via a flask-based HTTP REST API to the web frontend.